Wounded-Knee/Whitepine/public/library/project-specs/identity-chips-system.md

 # Identity Chips System

 ## Overview
-The Identity Chips system provides a comprehensive set of React components for displaying various types of identity data in the USA application.
+The Identity Chips system provides a comprehensive set of React components for displaying various types of identity data in the Whitepine application.
 Each chip represents a specific identity category with unique styling and data visualization capabilities.

 ## Architecture